Martin Baltimore: Design and development

-Initially designated the A-23 (derived from the A-22 Martin 167 Maryland design), the Model 187 (company designation) had a deeper fuselage and more powerful engines.
+Initially called the A-23 (derived from the A-22 Martin 167 Maryland design), the Model 187 (company name) had a deeper fuselage and more powerful engines.
 The Model 187 met the needs for a light-to-medium bomber, originally ordered by the Anglo-French Purchasing Commission as a joint project in May 1940.
 The French Air Force sought to replace the earlier Maryland; 400 aircraft being ordered.
 With the Fall of France, the Royal Air Force (RAF) took over the order and gave it the service name Baltimore.
-To enable the aircraft to be supplied to the British under the Lend-Lease Act the United States Army Air Forces designation A-30 was allocated.
-(Note: under the provisions of Lend-Lease, aircraft supplied to Allied nations had first to be purchased by the USAAC and be taken onto that service's inventory.
-Thus, aircraft not requested by the USAAC had still to be allocated a USAAC designation, in this case 'A-30'.)
+To enable the aircraft to be supplied to the British under the Lend-Lease Act the United States Army Air Forces name A-30 was allocated.
+(Note: Under the provisions of Lend-Lease, aircraft supplied to Allied nations had first to be purchased by the USAAC and be taken onto that service's inventory.
+Thus, aircraft not requested by the USAAC had still to be allocated a USAAC name, in this case 'A-30'.)
 With the passing of the Lend Lease Act two further batches of 575 and then 600 were provided to the RAF.